 b) Foreigners who have transferred their tax residence to Italy

-In the event that a person has moved to Italy for work reasons only, therefore without moving their tax residence to Italy.
+In this situation that a person has moved to Italy for work reasons only, therefore without moving their tax residence to Italy.
 This generally happens when a person decides to stay in Italy for a limited period of time (for example a few months).

-In this case the employer, in the event that it is an employee, will have to apply tax withholdings in the pay slip, which are nothing more than an advance on taxes, which will then be adjusted through the tax return which must be presented the following year.
+In this case the employer, that it is an employee, will have to apply tax withholdings in the pay slip, which are nothing more than an advance on taxes, which will then be adjusted through the tax return which must be presented the following year.

 In some cases, the withholdings that are applied by the employer represent undue taxes, due to the agreements against double taxation stipulated between Italy, and the State where the worker resides.
 Therefore, the presentation of the tax return represents the instrument for obtaining the reimbursement of these taxes not due, and which have been withheld by the employer.